inkVerb/VIP/README.md

 Whether you want to become a computer genuis or if you're a "computer dummy" and want to make computers less scary, start with Linux.
 Start simple.
 Start right here.

+## Get the apps used in this course

+`sudo apt install gedit guake nautilus chromium-browser`

 ## Shell Crash Course

 # [Shell 101](https://github.com/inkVerb/vip/tree/master/101-shell)